“It feels as if we have been handed a sweeping novel, but told only to read a few dull chapters in the middle.”

 by Ken Bakely

 Two years ago, a scientist named Thomas Harbor (Robert Redford), made a monumental announcement: he had found proof of an afterlife, based on conclusive evidence of post-mortem brain activity.
-Termed “the discovery,” this event revolutionized the world, but at a tremendous cost – since making this declaration, over four million people around the world have committed suicide, many for no other reason than curiosity about what this afterlife might entail.
+Termed “the discovery,” this event revolutionized the world, but at a tremendous cost – since this declaration was made, over four million people around the world have committed suicide, many for no other reason than curiosity about what this afterlife might entail.

 Consequently, Harbor has gone off the grid, relocating to an old estate on an isolated island accessible only by ferry, continuing his research in a private manner but also attempting to give back.
 He has started a halfway home of sorts, where despondent individuals who attempted to kill themselves are given work and community, overseen by the doctor himself.
 His son Will (Jason Segel) has come to visit.
 He holds vague resentment toward his father’s claims, but uses this opportunity to reform their relationship.
 However, on his way there, Will encounters a woman named Isla (Rooney Mara).
 She attempts to drown herself, but he encounters this and saves her life, and she is inducted into the institution.
 There, she and Will grow close, and also discover the mysteries which still surround the discovery and its continued effects on humanity as a whole.